LearnWeb3DAO/Layer2/README.md

 To dive deeper into Plasma, check out the [Plasma Whitepaper](http://plasma.io/plasma.pdf).

-Some other useful docs about plasma are [Learn Plasma](https://www.learnplasma.org/en) and [Plasma Docs on ethereum.org](https://ethereum.org/en/developers/docs/scaling/plasma)
+Some other useful docs about plasma are [Learn Plasma](https://www.learnplasma.org/en) and [Plasma Docs on ethereum.org](https://ethereum.org/en/developers/docs/scaling/plasma).

 ### Data-Availability
 So far we have been talking about the different approaches to transaction execution taken by various scaling solutions, and the trust and security environments in which those transactions are run.

-However, another dimension in which Layer 2's have varying tradeoffs is data availability.
+Another dimension in which Layer 2's have varying tradeoffs is data availability.
 On main chains, we are used to having all data being posted publicly on the blockchain.
-This, however, carries along with it significant privacy issues.
+This, however, can result in significant privacy issues.

 For example, if a professional trading firm was trading massive amounts on money on a DEX, they likely do not want their trading strategies to be made public, otherwise it's not useful to them anymore.